openkfw/qupo/docs/arch/README.md

 ![QuPO Component Architecture](component_arch.png)

-The python service is called `qupo_backend` which exposes two api endpoints:
+The python service is called `qupo_backend` which exposes two types of api endpoints:

-- `tickers:` It uses the python package `pytickersymbols` to retrieve symbols of companies grouped either according to their index, their country or their industry.
+- `tickers` (including `/symbols`, `/indices` and `/industries`): It uses the python package `pytickersymbols` to retrieve symbols of companies grouped either according to their index, their country or their industry.
 The option parameter `symbols_only` hereby defines if only the plain symbols in a List or the symbols together with information like the company name, the currency or some other metadata as objects in a List should be returned.

-- `main:`
+- `models` (calculation of all classical and quantum models):
   The requests to calculate the portfolio with all its input parameters are send here.
 A request may look like the following example:

 ```bash